open-telemetry/oteps/text/0000-metric-label-set.md

 ## Motivation

 Labels are key-value pairs used across OpenTelemetry for categorizing spans (attributes, event fields) and metrics (labels).
-Treatment of labels in the metrics API is especially important because of certain optimizations that take advantage ofpre-defined labels.
+Treatment of labels in the metrics API is especially important because of certain optimizations that take advantage of pre-defined labels.

 This optimization currently applies to metric instrument handles, the result of `GetHandle(Instrument, { Key : Value, ... })` on a metric instrument.
 By allowing the SDK to pre-compute information about the pair of `(Instrument, { Key : Value, ... })`, this reasoning goes, the metrics SDK has the opportunity make individual `Add()` and `Set()` operations on handles as fast as a few machine instructions.